 Although Hurricane Isabel was downgraded to a tropical storm, it still did extensive damage to Maryland in 2003.
 The storm brought little rain, but the winds as high as 83 mph, flooding and storm surges destroyed 300 buildings and 20 acres of beach on Baltimore's coast.
 Downtown Annapolis was mostly underwater due to flooding and the U.S. Naval Academy suffered $116 million in damages to its campus.
-Altogether, Isabel caused $5.5 billion dollars in damage to areas along the east coast of the United States, and killed 51 people, according to a National Weather Service report.
+Altogether, Isabel caused $5.5 billion dollars in damage to areas along the east coast of the United States, and killed 51 people, according to a NWS report.

 WHOI Archives/National Science Foundation

 Massachusetts was one of the hardest-hit states by the Great New England Hurricane of 1938.
 Storm surges up to 12 feet and winds of 121 mph with gusts up to 183 mph — the strongest hurricane wind gust ever recorded in the United States — battered the coast, per the Sun Chronicle.
 The hurricane caused 600 total deaths — 99 in Massachusetts — and $308 million in damage, according to the NOAA.